 DRAWING AN IDOL IN THE STREETS tion of the New Testament into Korean.
 Hawaii; the Another providential "accident" then brought a Korean to set the type.
 In the process, the typesetter became a Christian.
 Before ever the full Testament was brought out, this man was set free to go back to his native valley in northwestern Korea with a supply of the Gospel of Luke and a few tracts.
 He came back with the books all sold, and word that there were those who wished to be baptized.
-His story was not credited; and again he was sent out to other valleys with the printed Gospels.
-Erelong wandering Koreans brought word to Mukden that many people in Korea were praying to the "God of heaven."
+His story was not credited; on Korea Bay, and again he was sent out to other valleys with the printed Gospels.
+Erclong wandering Koreans brought word to Mukden that many people in Korea were praying to the "God of heaven."
 Then the missionaries scaled the mountain passes and entered these valleys.
 Scores were found anxious for baptism, and hundreds were reading the Scriptures and praying.
 Later came the opening of the country, and fruitful mission work was begun in Seoul, the capital city of the hermit kingdom.
+In May, 1904, a Korean passing

 CHURCH AT SOONAN through Kobe, Japan, stopped to study a sign written in Japanese and Chinese characters: "Meeting Hall of the Seventh-day Adventist Church."
-A brother within saw beckoned to him to enter.
-That friendly truth was "spreading like a blaze." wave of the hand brought the first Korean Sabbath-keeper to the study of the advent message.
+A brother within saw ł beckoned to him to enter.
+That friendly wave of the hand brought the first Korean Sabbath-keeper to the study of the advent message.
 It was a silent conversation, for they could talk only by writing in Chinese characters on a slate.
-Again the Korean came, bringing a words fail, he writes on a slate in Chiyounger man.
-Both were Christians, hungry for more light, and the truths of Pan speaks to the inquirer in good Kothis message captivated their hearts.
-The last study, which was on baptism, lasted till midnight.
+Again the Korean came, bringing a younger man.
+Both were Christians, hungry for more light, and the truths of this message captivated their hearts.
+The last study, which was on baptism, lasted till mid-night.
 The older man, Ryn Un Hyun, was to sail in the morning, and with tears our first two Korean Sabbath-keepers begged for immediate baptism.
-By the light of paper lanterns, after midnight, they were buried in baptism,-the older to go on to younger, Song Fun Cho, to return to Korea.
+By the light of paper lanterns, midnight, after they were buried in baptism,--- the older to go on to